carolzbnbr/OnScreenSizeMarkup/README.md

 ### Edge cases

-I've tried to cover most use cases for screen sizes to be classified correctly, for most cases you don't need to know about the internal working of the markup,but there may be times that markup may incorrectly classify a specific physical device screen size, in cases like this you have three options:
+I've tried to cover most use cases for screen sizes to categorize them correctly, for most cases you don't need to know about the internal working of the markup,but there may be times that markup may incorrectly classify a specific physical device screen size, in cases like this you have three options:

  - Get in touch with me on my [blog - TheNextLoop.com](https://thenextloop.com)  (slower option);